 Shortly after that, I traveled to Los Angeles to conduct more interviews, this time with Carl King as crew and actually using a two-camera setup (what luxury!).
 (In the Portland interviews I was a one-person crew most of the time, up until the weekend of the tournament.
 I also could only afford one camera.)
 I sat down with Jonas Neubauer and Harry Hong, plus Blink, who plays more modern variants of the game.
 All of this led to an incredible amount of footage and room to make the film.

 In 2016, Adam Cornelius and I made a rough cut of a bunch of portions of the film while we were working at the XOXO Outpost.
-(Adam is a Producer on the film, and having directed Ecstasy of Order, has a sense for how to assemble these things.)
+(Adam is a Co-Producer on the film, and having directed Ecstasy of Order, has a sense for how to assemble these things.)
 We ended up with roughly 90 minutes of edited material, without including any games.
 As you might expect with a documentary about a competitive tournament, the games would presumably add several more hours.
 At that point I paused.
 I had no funding and had already sunk tens of thousands of dollars into this project.
 I had other paying work available, and couldn’t afford to keep working on something that was a net financial drain.

 My Hope/Plan: I think this thing is best delivered in episodes.
 My vision is a five-episode arc containing a lot of gameplay, which is actually very different from the original vision of a relatively short feature film.
 With years of YouTube Classic Tetris experience, I now know that Tetris fans are completely fine sitting through ten minutes of gameplay, as long as professional commentators explain what’s happening.
 So the episodes introduce our key players and follow them through the tournament.
 None of this gameplay footage has ever been seen, and we’re sitting on hundreds of hours in total.
 I look forward to locking down funding and getting this done.
 By doing it in an episodic format, I hope to leverage Kickstarter and potential Video On Demand sales later to make this financially feasible.
+(Update: I did a successful Kickstarter project raising about $20k and got it done, though it took me an additional few years, due in part to the untimely death of one of the primary subjects of the film.
+That’s a story for another day.)

 Access II (No Date Projected)